-I love food and if you’re growing a baby it’s tough work and requires more energy – an additional 300 calories/day to be more precise!
+If you love food and you’re growing a baby it’s tough work and requires more of it – an additional 300 calories/day to be more precise!

-‘Eating for two’ is probably not the best guideline to go by, but make sure you in the least, benefit from those extra 300!
+‘Eating for two’ is probably not the best guideline to go by, but make sure you at least enjoy the extra 300!

 MYTH 8 SEAFOOD HARMS THE BABY

 You can feel your fun being stripped away, can’t you?

 Seafood is super good for you when you’re pregnant!
 Packed with Omega 3 fatty acids and protein, seafood has big benefits for baby.

 Seafood high in mercury and has been proven to impair baby’s brain growth and nervous system.
 Swordfish, bigeye tuna, shark, marlin to name a few… are ones to AVOID.